 - A software platform for the analysis (including registration and interactive segmentation) and visualization (including volume rendering) of medical images and for research in image guided therapy.

-- A free, open source software available on multiple operating systems (Windows, MAC, Linux).
+- A free, open source software available on multiple operating systems: Linux, MacOSX and Windows

 - Extensible, with powerful plug-in capabilities for adding algorithms and applications.

 Be sure to check out the NA-MIC Wiki Events page for updated information about tutorials, workshops, and other community events!

 Also the Slicer Publication Database has a list of Slicer-related papers and datasets.

 - Slicer is featured at RSNA 2013.
 See the RSNA 2013 events page.

 - Slicer 4.3 has been released.
 See the announcement for more information.

 - Slicer presentation at the European Congress of Radiology (ECR 2013) by Pujol et al.